Jun 13, 2021

 This auto-regulation kicks in around our body’s weight set point to adjust to sudden changes and maintain balance.
 This need to maintain, what is known as, homeostasis is what keeps us balanced.
 When it comes to losing weight, our body is better equipped for protection from starvation than sudden weight gain.

-Almost 85 percent of women find it hardest to lose weight from the lower abdominal area, the hips and thighs.
-The reason for this predicament is that women are predisposed to store fat in these areas to aid the body during pregnancy.
+Almost 85 percent of women find it hardest to lose weight or fat from the lower abdominal area, the hips, and thighs.
+This predicament is because women are predisposed to store fat in these areas to aid the body during pregnancy.

-The commonly suggested solutions to address these troubled spots include adopting a calorie-deficit diet, avoiding fattening food and adding cardio and strength training into your exercise programs.
+Common solutions to address these troubled spots include adopting a calorie-deficit diet, avoiding fattening food, and adding cardio and strength training into your exercise programs.
 Still, the results often vary, and not everyone achieves their goals.

-Hormones play a crucial role in our daily wellbeing.
-They affect a series of processes in our body from reproduction to metabolism and even to our mood.
-Hormones like leptin, ghrelin and insulin control your body’s metabolism, and they respond to changes in your body weight.
+Hormones play a crucial role in our daily well-being.
+They affect a series of processes in our body, from reproduction to metabolism and mood.
+Hormones like leptin, ghrelin, and insulin control your body’s metabolism, and they respond to changes in your body weight.

 High levels of testosterone are generally associated with lower levels of body fat.
-Stress levels are also crucial in weight loss, and they can impact hormones like cortisol.
-To achieve a successful weight loss and rest your body weight set point, a balance needs to be achieved among these hormones.
+Stress levels are also crucial in weight loss and can impact hormones like cortisol.
+A balance must be achieved among these hormones to achieve a successful weight loss and rest your body weight set point.

-Losing weight and breaking that body weight set point barrier is a process that takes effort in every aspect of your daily lives.
-From what you eat to what kind of exercises you partake and most importantly, how you carry yourself through the day – maintain a healthy lifestyle and keep your stress in check.
-But the efforts will be all worth it when you look in the mirror or the weighing scale, and you realise that you’ve fulfilled your goals.
-Stay strong.
+Losing weight and breaking that body weight set point barrier is a process that takes effort in every aspect of your daily life.
+From what you eat to what kind of exercises you partake and, most importantly, how you carry yourself through the day – maintain a healthy lifestyle and keep your stress in check.
+But the efforts will be all worth it when you look in the mirror or the weighing scale and you realise that you’ve fulfilled your goals.